JiyaTaank/project_repo/README.md

-This repository will contain minor to major projects
+This repository contains a minor html,css,javascript project.
+It's a game of rock paper scissor.